Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualmachines_containers_exercise.md

 - Currently, the [`Dockerfile`](https://docs.docker.com/reference/dockerfile/) is empty.
 Edit the file such that a container image with the following properties is built:
     - Your virtual machine should be based on the [`alpine:latest` image](https://hub.docker.com/_/alpine).
         - Alternatively, you can use the (larger) [`ubuntu:24.04` image](https://hub.docker.com/_/ubuntu).
+    - Install `fastfetch` (Alpine) or `neofetch` (Ubuntu).
+    - **Note:** In the `Dockerfile` you do not have to prefix commands such as `apt` with `sudo` since the script is executed with superuser rights.
     - Create a new file with the name `testfile` and add it to the repository.
 The file should contain your `USERNAME` as text.
-Add the file to your container and place it in directory `/testfiles`.
+Add the file to your container and place it in directory `/testfiles` using `COPY`.
     - Set the environment variable `ENV_TEST_VARIABLE` to have the value of your `USERNAME`.
     - Make sure that the default command to be executed when running the container is `/bin/bash`.
-    - Install `fastfetch` (Alpine) or `neofetch` (Ubuntu).
-    - **Note:** In the `Dockerfile` you do not have to prefix commands such as `apt` with `sudo` since the script is executed with superuser rights.
 - Test your Docker container locally.
 Are all variables set and files available?
     - **Note:** If you rebuild your container often, you might end up with dangling containers.
 You can remove them (together with any unused images, containers, or objects) with [`docker [image|container|system] prune`)](https://docs.docker.com/engine/reference/commandline/system_prune/) depending on what you want to remove.
 To delete everything unused: `docker system prune`.